 But, again, this won't address the problem and help you lose pounds if you're dealing with out-of-control fat-creating hormones.
 You have to address these at the source for any diet to work.

 So that is the secret of how to hit your weight loss goals when nothing works.
-Shift your attention to focusing on insulin and cortisol and I promise that you’ll be way more successful.
+Shift your attention to focusing on Fat Storing Hormone and cortisol and I promise that you’ll be way more successful.

 Up Next: -